 CW: sexual harassment, interpersonal violence, revenge porn

-In the weeks since Hill’s resignation, journalists and politicians alike have commented on her behavior, contributing to the overwhelming news cycle that we are left to interpret.
-In their articles and tweets, they either defend Hill or they admonish her for putting herself in such a vulnerable position.
-As the media continues to cover the #MeToo movement, it somehow still manages to oversimplify Hill’s “sex scandal” to fit the story it wants to tell.
-I think there’s something the commentators are missing: while there are certainly exceptions, left-leaning publications and politicians have tended to highlight Hill’s victimhood, empathizing with her, while right-wing pundits have characterized her as the perpetrator—but it’s not that simple.
-What if she’s both?
+In the weeks since, journalists and politicians alike have commented on her aforementioned behavior, contributing to the overwhelming news cycle we are left to interpret.
+In their articles and tweets, they either defend Hill or admonish her for putting herself in such a vulnerable position, but few seem to examine Hill’s case holistically.
+In other words, even in the era of the #MeToo movement, the mainstream media still manages to oversimplify Hill’s “sex scandal.”
+There’s something journalists and politicians are missing; Hill is frequently portrayed as either a victim of misogyny, biophobia, and intense media scrutiny, or as someone who got what was coming to her.
+But it’s not that simple.

 I have no doubt that so many people who have survived abusive revenge porn felt seen & heard today.
 You have many more chapters ahead sis & I look forward to all the good you’ll do.— Ayanna Pressley (@AyannaPressley) October 31, 2019

 “We have an entire culture that needs to change and we see it with clarity today” @RepKatieHill